TheSpyder/rescript-atdgen-codec-runtime/README.md

 This package doesn't take care of running `atdgen` to derive code from type definitions.
 For that, you need to [`rescript-atdgen-generator`](https://github.com/TheSpyder/rescript-atdgen-generator) to generate the `.ml` and `.mli` files from `.atd` sources.

 ## A note about ReScript 11
-The `atd` code-generation project is an OCaml tool, and generates OCaml files.
-As such it does not support uncurried mode.
-The ahrefs team is open to a contribution that generates ReScript instead, but so long as this project only has one user that doesn't seem worth the effort.
+`atd` is an OCaml tool, and generates OCaml files.
+ReScript still supports compiling OCaml, but the `atd` generated code does not support uncurried mode.
+The ahrefs team is open to a contribution that generates ReScript instead, if someone is up for the task.
 For more information and to add your voice to the discussion please follow the github issue (TODO).

 ## Usage